 And if so, are you giving something up for Lent?
 What and Why?

 I appreciate the Lenten season for many and various reasons.
 In fact, the Lenten season is important to me because it helps me create rhythm in my life – something especially helpful when busyness, chaos, randomness, clutter, and lots of noise inundate my life.
-I love Lent because it helps me prepare for Passion Week – the final week of Christ.
+I deeply appreciate Lent because it helps me prepare for Passion Week – the final week of Christ.
 And while we know Easter brings upon us the celebration of the resurrection, I am grateful that the Lenten season more thoughtfully and deeply prepares me for Good Friday.

 This year, I’m choosing – along with some other things – to give up “coffee” during the Lent season.
 Trust me, for someone that runs a cafe, has his offices in a cafe, and has access to free Stumptown coffee whenever I want, this will certainly be a “test” of self-denial.